 After months of this low traffic, they give up and think it just isn’t for them, when in reality, they just didn’t know the basics of SEO and how to go about targeting keywords.

-Before starting any content marketing efforts that involve blogging, I highly recommend checking out our SEO Guide and Keyword Guide.
+Before starting any content marketing efforts that involve blogging, I highly recommend checking out our SEO Guide.

 8. Understand the marketing funnel

-The 8th and last tip for our foundation setting tips includes understanding the marketing funnel.
+The 8th and last tip for our foundation setting tips include understanding the marketing funnel.